FoxComm/highlander/developer-portal/content/extending/index.md

 --- row

 <<< left
-# Extending the Fox Platform Quickstart
+# Extending the Fox Platform Guide

 The Fox Platform is designed to be extended from inception.